 Firmly rooted in the Pacific Northwest where rain is plentiful and green is taken for granted.

-"He goes down to the depths of what others discard and finds the beauty"-artist friend and peer
+"Hall goes down to the depths of what others discard and finds the beauty"-private collector